johsteffens/beth/README.md

 # About Beth

-‘Beth’ is a private project representing my personal interest in researching and developing software.
+*Beth* is a private project representing my personal interest in researching and developing software.
 A special focus is finding new useful architecture techniques/design patterns optimally incorporating reflection, polymorphism, generic programming and other areas.